pgstef/pgstef.github.io/_drafts/introduction_to_postgresql_automatic_failover.md

 # pcs -f cluster1.xml constraint order demote pgsql-ha then stop pgsql-master-ip symmetrical=false kind=Mandatory
 ```

 We can now push our Cluster Information Base (aka.
-CIB) to the cluster, which will start all the magic stuff :
+CIB) to the cluster, which will start all the magic stuff:

 ```bash
 # pcs cluster cib-push cluster1.xml
 ```

-Check the cluster status :
+Check the cluster status:

 ```bash
 # pcs status